Graph Operations on Clique-Width Bounded Graphs

 \section{Abstract}

-In this paper we survey the behavior of various graph operations on the graph parameters clique-width and NLC-width.
+Clique-width is a well-known graph parameter.
+Many NP-hard graph problems admit polynomial-time solutions when restricted to graphs of bounded clique-width.
+The same holds for NLC-width.
+In this paper we study the behavior of clique-width and NLC-width under various graph operations and graph transformations.
 We give upper and lower bounds for the clique-width and NLC-width of the modified graphs in terms of the clique-width and NLC-width of the involved graphs.
-Therefor we consider the binary graph operations join, co-join, sum, difference, products, corona, substitution, and 1-sum, and the unary graph operations quotient, subgraph, edge complement, bipartite edge complement, power of graphs, switching, local complementation, edge addition, edge subdivision, vertex identification, and vertex addition.